 where @L refers to the lab frame, and @E refers to frame comoving with the elevator.
 In this example, the desk is stationary in the lab frame, while the elevator is in free fall.

 The framative gravitational field g does not have to be the same everywhere.
 Suppose we have a bear located at the north pole, a penguin located at the south pole, and a troll located in a small hollow space at the center of the earth.
 Then the gravitational field g at these locations, measured relative to the earth-centered earth-fixed reference frame, is

 where @ECNR refers to an earth-centered non-rotating reference frame, and x^ is a unit vector pointing toward the north celestial pole, roughly in the direction of the star Polaris.
 The total acceleration a of the bear is zero, because the downward force of gravity is compensated by an upward force from the ice, pushing upward against his feet.
 Similar words apply to the penguin.
 The troll is not subject to any gravitational force or any contact force, so he just rattles around loose.

 Note that the frame does not have to be local.
 For example, consider a freely falling elevator located at the north pole.
 Choose a special frame that is comoving with this elevator.
 The frame can be as small or as large as you like.
 We can even extend it to cover the entire earth.
 The bear is weightless, relative to this special frame.
-Meanwhile, the penguin is subject to an acceleration of twice the conventional earth gravity, relative to this special frame:
+Meanwhile, the penguin is subject to an acceleration of twice the conventional terrestrial gravitational acceleration, relative to this special frame: